slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On creativity, vision and ideas

-Always be doing something creative.
-Without new experiences, your soul rots.

-Finding a good idea: idea sex - mix stuff

-> *'Good ideas are a numbers game.
-You need a lot of bad ones to get one good.'*

-> *'We can’t solve problems by using the same kind of thinking we used when we created them.'*
+We don’t have an «imagination» we have a memory.
+Creative minds are rarely tidy.

 > *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*

-> *'We don’t have an «imagination» we have a memory.'*

 > *'Those who do not want to imitate anything, produce nothing.' -- Salvador Dali*